 Achievement First Endeavor Charter School

-Long school day and strict rules not for everyone
+Long school day and strict rules may not appeal to all

 The elementary and middle schools are technically two different schools, each with its own principal and administration.
-They are two separate schools that happen to be in the same building, different floors, said Mel Ochoa, another AF spokesperson.
 But, 4th graders who graduate from AF Endeavor elementary may automatically continue on to Endeavor middle school and eventually high schools within the charter network.
-Class sizes for both schools average about 27 students.

-All elementary classes have two teachers, one leading the lesson and another providing individual support or quietly working at a desk in the back of the room.
-That way Achievement First can more easily accommodate special needs students, says Humphrey.
-Some middle school classes have two teachers as well.
+All elementary classes have two teachers, one leading the lesson and another providing individual support.
+Nearly all middle school classes have two teachers as well.
 Children are assessed every six weeks to measure their learning levels so teachers may provide targeted learning interventions when necessary.